Effective Ways to Get Rid of Blue Mold on Mycelium

 Creating unhealthy or stressful conditions for your mycelium often provides an ideal environment for the growth of blue mold.
 These conditions may include poor lighting, improper temperature regulation, and uncontrolled humidity levels.

-See also Understanding the Causes of Brown Spots on Mycelium
+See also Understanding the Role of Mycelium in Garden Soil

 Preventing Blue Mold Contamination in Mycelium Cultures